We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 Heavy

 Let’s face it, these skillets are heavy even when they are empty and even more difficult to maneuver when they’re full of food.
-For example, the 12-inch skillet weighs almost 8 pounds empty, and the 15-inch version tips the scales at 12.36 pounds.
+For example, the 12-inch Classic skillet weighs 8.1 pounds empty, and the 15-inch version tips the scales at 12.36 pounds.

 Coarse bottom